 European corn borer (ECB) is a phytophagous lepidopteran distributed in most states east of the Rocky Mountains from Canada to the Gulf of Mexico (Beck and Apple 1961, Capinera 2000, Bohnenblust and Tooker 2010).
 European corn borer populations are categorized into strains characterized by voltinism and pheromone composition.
 Voltinism represents the annual number of generations produced by a population before entering diapause (Dopman et al. 2005).
-Across its distribution, ECB populations separate clinaly with voltinism increasing from univoltine at the northern edge to bivoltine and subsequently multivoltine populations as latitude decreases (Beck and Apple 1961).
+Across its distribution, ECB populations separate clinally with voltinism increasing from univoltine at the northern edge to bivoltine and subsequently multivoltine populations as latitude decreases (Beck and Apple 1961).
 ECB strains are further characterized by the composition of their sex pheromone.
 Sex pheromone biosynthesis in ECB females involves the -oxidation of palmitic acid into (E)-11-tetradecenoyl and (Z)-11-tetradecenoyl precursors which can be reduced into their corresponding fatty alcohols then acylated into a pheromone molecule (Lassance et al. 2010).
 The specific ratio of precursor molecules converted into pheromone differs between two naturally segregating z-chromosome genetic variants (Lassance et al. 2010).
 The gene responsible for pheromone synthesis has two different alleles.
 The higher concentration of (Z)-11-tetradecenyl acetate in the Z strain sex pheromone blend is due to the affinity of (Z)-11-tetradecenoyl precursors to the fatty acid reductase enzyme produced from the pgFAR-Z allele (Lassance et al. 2010).
 Alternatively, the high concentration of (E)-11-tetradecenyl acetate characteristic of the E strain is due to the increased affinity of (E)-11-tetradecenoyl precursors to the fatty acid reductase produced from the pgFAR-E allele (Lassance et al. 2010).

 The onset of diapause in the species Ostrinia nubilalis is determined by the interaction between photoperiod and temperature.
 However, differences in diapause length between the bivoltine and univoltine strains are associated with differences at a genomic factor located on the Z sex chromosome (Dopman et al. 2005).
 During the larval stage, ECB predicts seasonal changes by monitoring changes in photoperiod during the warm growing season.
 As the growing season comes to an end, photoperiod decreases.
 Short days perceived by ECB during the 5th instar induce a post-feeding larval diapause.
 The Pdd region of the Z-chromosome is a major factor associated with diapause length and is partially responsible for determining voltinism during the growing season.
 The univoltine-Z (UZ) and bivoltine-E (BE) genotypes express longer and shorter diapause phenology respectively, as well as differences in their pheromone blend.
 Univoltine-Z (UZ) strain larvae enter diapause earlier in the fall and exit diapause later in the spring compared to the BE genotype.
 Under controlled laboratory conditions, the unique response of each strain can be reproducibly observed.

-I hypothesize that the quantity of triglycerides stored by the European corn borers, in preparation for the additional stress of diapause, will be associated with differences in diapause length between univoltine-Z and bivoltine-E Ostrinia nubilalis strains.
+I hypothesize that the quantity of triglycerides stored by ECB, in preparation for the additional stress of diapause, will be associated with differences in diapause length between univoltine-Z and bivoltine-E Ostrinia nubilalis strains.
 Specifically, I predict that the UZ genotype of ECB preparing for a longer period of diapause will store relatively more triglycerides than the BE genotype, which will have a shorter diapause.
 In support of the stated hypothesis, I predict that non-diapausing larvae will store fewer triglycerides than diapausing larvae within each strain because they do not have the added metabolic cost of diapause.
-The goal of this study is to quantify and identify accumulated triglycerides in diapausing and non-diapausing ECB larvae of each strain and determine the degree to which accumulated triglyceride can be associated with diapause length.
+The goal of this study is to identify and quantify accumulated triglycerides in diapausing and non-diapausing ECB larvae of each strain and determine the degree to which accumulated triglyceride can be associated with diapause length.